rvikunwar/github-readme/README.md

 ## What is a README?

-A README (pronounced "read me") is a crucial document that accompanies your GitHub repository.
-It serves as an introduction and guide to your project, providing essential information to users, contributors, and potential collaborators.
+A Github readme is a project for helping developers for creating their readme's with the help of given templates and examples.
+It provides an editor with a list of great readme for references.

 ## How to Use This Repository